zhopp/homeops/README.md

 ```

 ## Create Env File (optional)
-an optional env file can be created to store variables that can be subsituted in
+An optional env file can be created to store variables that can be subsituted in
 the talconfig.yaml on manifest generation

-If these envs are secret, ensure that they are encrypted via SOPS
+If these envs are secret, ensure that they are encrypted via SOPS:

 ```
 touch talenv.sops.yaml